oracle-livelabs/apex/online-book-store-app/2-rest-data/2-rest-data-source.md

 # Create REST data source

 ## Introduction

 In this lab, you learn to extract data from REST data sources  while also enabling synchronization.
-Next, you learn to create  a Faceted Search Page  to serve as the primary landing page in Online BookStore Application.
+Next, you learn to create  a Faceted Search Page  to serve as the primary landing page in Online Bookstore Application.

 REST Data Sources enable developers to access to Representational State Transfer (REST) services or generic JSON data feeds in applications and use the data in Oracle APEX components.

 Data Synchronization enables developers to automatically sync the contents of a local table with the data from a REST service.

-A faceted search page displays and filters data using an intuitive experience users recognize from ecommerce sites (a left Search region and report region).
+A faceted search page displays and filters data using an intuitive experience users recognize from e-commerce sites (a left Search region and report region).
 The report region displays search results as cards or a classic report.

 Estimated Time: 10 minutes

 ### Objectives

 In this lab, you will:

 - Extract data using REST Data Source
 - Enable Data Synchronization
 - Create a Faceted Search Page